ISBN (Hardcover): 978-1-7326514-0-1

 With reluctance, Chloe and her closest friends pursue the kidnappers.
 When they are thrown into a land of magic controlled by a brutal cabal of necromancers, Chloe is forced to question everything she believes about her life.
 If she can discover where they took her sister, perhaps she might also find the answers to all her questions.
 But as the losses begin to mount, she starts to wonder if the price for that knowledge is too high.

-A Daughter of Two Worlds is the debut novel in The Chronicles of Chloe fantasy series.
+A Daughter of Two Worlds is the award winning debut novel in The Chronicles of Chloe fantasy series.
 Filled with a diverse cast of characters, the novel has been compared to George R.R.
 Martin’s Song of Ice and Fire and Brandon Sanderson’s Mistborn series.
 If you like dark fantasy adventures, awash in magic, betrayal, and sacrifice, then you’ll love the first installment of D. T. Nelson’s epic fantasy series.

 March 20, 2020